openservicebrokerapi/servicebroker/spec.md

 * Added [`schemas`](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#schema-object)
-  field to services in the catalog that Service Brokers can use to declare the configuration parameters their service accepts for creating a service instance, updating a service instance and creating a Service Binding.
+  field to services in the catalog that Service Brokers can use to declare the configuration parameters their service accepts for creating a service instance, updating a Service Instance and creating a Service Binding.
 * Added [`context`](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#binding)
   field to request body for creating a Service Binding.
 * Added [warning text](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#url-properties)